Authorities: 1 hurt in crash on U.S. 20 near Peosta

 PEOSTA, Iowa — Authorities say a woman was taken to the hospital after a two-vehicle crash Friday afternoon on U.S. 20 near Peosta.

-Audrey J. Tapke, 61, of Peosta, was transported to MercyOne Dubuque Medical Center for treatment, according to a Dubuque County Sheriff's Department report made available today.
+Audrey J. Tapke, 61, of Peosta, was transported to MercyOne Dubuque Medical Center for treatment, according to a Dubuque County Sheriff’s Department report made available on Wednesday.

 Authorities said Kirk J. Anderson, 29, of Dubuque, was traveling south on Cottingham Road at 2:54 p.m. when he attempted to cross U.S. 20.
 Anderson did not see Tapke’s vehicle traveling west on U.S. 20 and the vehicles collided.